 Following AAU on social media is the best way to stay in touch with everything happening on campus.
-News ranges from major developments at AAU to tips on great coffee shops in the city, student events and outings in and around Prague.
+News ranges from major developments at AAU to tips on great coffee shops in the city and outings in and around Prague.
 AAU's main social media channels are as follows:

+Instagram: @AAUPragueFacebook: @AAUPrague

-Instagram: @AAUPrague Facebook: @AAUPrague LinkedIn: Anglo-American University Twitter: @AAUPrague YouTube: @aauniedu Tik-Tok: @angloamericanuniversity
+• LinkedIn: Anglo-American University

+Twitter: @AAUPragueYouTube: @aauniedu

+Tik-Tok: @angloamericanuniversity Flickr: @angloamericanuniversity

-AAU's various departments and bodies - individual Schools, the Library, Career Center, Student Council, etc. - also use their own social media channels, mainly Facebook groups & pages, to communicate with students.
+AAU's various departments and bodies - individual Schools of Study, the AAU Library, Career Center, Student Council, etc. - also use their own social media channels, mainly Instagram groups and pages, to communicate with students.